nickatnight/alexa-tivix/README.rst

   *How many employees work there?*

   -> Alexa will dynamically get the total number of employees by scrapping tivix.com/team-members/ and utter the total amount, and then proceed by asking if you would like more info on a particular employee.
 Currently, you must provide a first AND last name (There are multiple employees with the same first name).
-Once determined, Alexa will read that chosen employees Bio of Tivix.com
+Once determined, Alexa will read that chosen employees bio of Tivix.com

   *Who is Tivix?*